Collaborative Research Centres

 Collaborative Research Centres at FAU

-Collaborative Research Centres coordinated by FAU
+Collaborative Research Centres with FAU as the main applicant university

 Additive manufacturing describes production technologies which construct components in layers according to a computer model.
 In the future, it will be possible to produce plastic and metal components directly from a computer at the click of a mouse, very much like printing on paper today.
 CRC 814 concentrates on the fundamental questions surrounding this promising technology.
 A better understanding of how powder behaves during production will be used to manufacture new and improved powder materials, and optimise machine design and processes.